Peridot-sh/peridot/index.md

 # Peridot — Enterprise AI Control Layer
+The control layer for enterprise AI.
+Run AI inside your infrastructure with full control over data, access, and execution.

-Peridot is a self-hosted AI chat, search, and application platform that runs inside your cloud (AWS, GCP, Azure), giving enterprises full control over data, models, and usage.
+Peridot is a self-hosted AI Vibe Coding application platform that runs inside your cloud (AWS, GCP, Azure), giving enterprises full control over data, models, and usage.

 ---